Lokichogio Airport: Location

 Lokichogio Airport is located in Turkana County, in the town of Lokichogio, in the northwestern corner of the Republic of Kenya, close to the International borders with South Sudan and Uganda.
-Its location is approximately 678 km, by air, northwest of Jomo Kenyatta International Airport, the country's largest civilian airport.
+Its location is approximately 678 km, by air, northwest of Jomo Kenyatta International Airport.

 Overview

 Lokichogio Airport is a civilian airport that serves the town of Lokichogio and surrounding communities.
 The airport is home to one of the world's largest and longest running humanitarian aid projects.
-Global aid projects are run by aid groups such as the United Nations, UNICEF, and The World Food Program to the neighbouring country of South Sudan.
+Global aid projects are run by aid groups such as the United Nations, UNICEF, and the World Food Programme to the neighbouring country of South Sudan.
 The airport is now home to a number of different aircraft ranging from the Lockheed Hercules to the de Havilland DHC-5 Buffalo.
 Many of the charities based at Lokichoggio work in collaboration with the Sudanese People's Liberation Army (SLPA), the armed forces of the Republic of South Sudan.

-Situated at 645 m above sea level, the airport has a single asphalt runway which measures 1888 m in length and is 19 m wide.
+Situated at 645 m above sea level, the airport has a single asphalt runway of 1888 m long and 19 m wide.